IndecisiveBoolean/jfow.io/README.md

 # jfow.io

-My [portfolio](https://jfow.me/) where I display some of my projects and work..
+My [portfolio](https://jfow.me/) where I display some of my projects and work.